-Andrei Hagiu is a Visiting Associate Professor of Technological Innovation, Entrepreneurship, and Strategic Management at the MIT Sloan School of Management since July 2016.
-Previously, he was an Associate Professor in the Strategy group at Harvard Business School.
+Andrei Hagiu is an Associate Professor of Information Systems at Boston University’s Questrom School of Business.
+Previously, he was an Associate Professor in the Strategy group at Harvard Business School and in the Technological Innovation, Entrepreneurship and Strategic Management at MIT Sloan.
 In 2012, he took a leave of absence from Harvard in order to work full-time at Intuit, helping with its strategic transformation from a product-focused company into a platform company.
-Andrei holds a PhD in economics from Princeton University and did his undergraduate studies at the Ecole Polytechnique in France.
-He is a citizen of Romania, France and the United States.
+Andrei holds a PhD in economics from Princeton University.

-Andrei’s research focuses on multi-sided platforms (e.g. Airbnb, Amazon, eBay, Google, Facebook, PlayStation, TaskRabbit, etc.) and their unique strategic challenges.
-His work has been published in the Rand Journal of Economics, Management Science, Journal of Economic Perspectives, Journal of Economics & Management Strategy, and the Harvard Business Review.
-Andrei serves as a Co-Editor for the Journal of Economics & Management Strategy.
-At Harvard Business School, Andrei teaches the Strategy & Technology elective course in the MBA program.
+Andrei’s research and teaching are entirely focused on multi-sided platform businesses (e.g. Airbnb, Alibaba, Amazon, eBay, Google, Grab, Facebook, PlayStation, Uber, etc.) and their unique strategic challenges.
+His work has been published in the Rand Journal of Economics, Management Science, Harvard Business Review, Sloan Management Review, Journal of Economic Perspectives, etc. Andrei serves as a Co-Editor for the Journal of Economics & Management Strategy.

 Andrei leverages the insights from his research to advise and angel invest in startups attempting to build multi-sided platforms, and to consult with large companies seeking to turn products into multi-sided platforms.